idot/deseq2analysis/README.md

    the ensembltable can be created with a python script, and will also be made optional

 ## Example
-   there is a very small example/test dataset in example
+   there is a very small example/test dataset in example, and it has to be run from the example folder

 ```
    cd example